-Graves’ disease is an autoimmune disease that affects the thyroid.
-The body attacks the normal thyroid tissues and can also attack the soft tissues surrounding the eye, including the muscles that turn the eye.
-Graves’ disease can lead to bulging of the eye from the eye being pushed forward from the swollen tissue behind it.
+Thyroid eye disease, or Graves’ disease, is an autoimmune disorder that affects the thyroid.
+The disease is characterized by persistent autoimmune attacks to normal thyroid tissues.
+The disease can also attack the soft tissues surrounding the eye, including the muscles that turn the eye.
+Graves’ disease can lead to bulging of the eye from the eye being pushed forward due to the swollen tissue behind it.
 The eyelids can also be affected.
-The upper eyelids may be too high and the lower eyelids too low due to retraction.

-Diagnosis of Graves’ may be made by your primary care physician or ophthalmologist, who may refer you to our oculoplastic surgeon.
-Once the Graves’ disease has been quiet for several months, surgery can be done to restore your natural appearance.
-An orbital decompression is done for bulging eyes.
-This is where the boney walls around the eye are removed to allow the swollen tissues to expand into the surrounding sinuses.
+Diagnosis of Graves’ may be made by your primary care physician or ophthalmologist, who may refer you to our oculoplastic surgeon, Dr. Connor.
+Once the thyroid eye disease has been quiet for several months, surgery can be done to restore your natural appearance.
+Treatment includes an orbital decompression for bulging eyes.
+This is where the bony walls around the eye are removed to allow the swollen tissues to expand into the surrounding sinuses.
 The eye can then sink back into its natural position.
 Following an orbital decompression, any double vision that exists can be addressed by a strabismus surgeon.
 The last step in the reconstructive process is addressing any eyelid abnormality.

 Surgical treatment of thyroid eye disease can provide long-term relief from swelling and irritation as well as improve eye movement and facilitate better closure.
 If you are a smoker or have high cholesterol, it is important to take measures in order to reduce symptoms and prevent the disease from recurring.